Echinacea Explosion - The Purple Coneflower Chronicles

 Raleigh, NC 27603

-Shop for Echinacea - Coneflowers at Plant Delights Nursery
+Shop for Purple Coneflower at Plant Delights Nursery

 Introduction to the Genus Echinacea - Coneflowers

-It is not an exaggeration to say that purple coneflower is the one of the finest perennials in the United States.
+It is not an exaggeration to say that purple coneflower is the one of the finest native perennials in the United States.
 Echinacea is a native plant that produces large, conspicuous flowers over a long period of time.
-It is tough, drought tolerant, easy to grow, attracts wildlife to the garden, and cold hardy in almost every state.
-In short, coneflowers have a lot going for them.
+Purple coneflower is tough, drought tolerant, easy to grow, attracts wildlife to the garden, and cold hardy in almost every state.
+In short, coneflower plants have a lot going for them.
 The last 10 years of Echinacea breeding have been nothing short of amazing.
 Gardeners have been blessed with incredible breakthroughs in color, flower form, and even scent.
 You can stimulate your garden (and your immune system) by growing these!

 We at Plant Delights Nursery and Juniper Level Botanic Gardens grow many wonderful, new, and rare echinacea.
 We currently have 65 accessions of Echinacea in the garden and we offer the finest and most unique cultivars for sale through our mail order nursery.
 We urge our readers to visit the garden during our Open Nursery and Garden Dates to see our collection and check out our web site to view our offerings.